 Then added the shredded meat back to the pot to simmer a bit more before serving.

 Adjust for salt and pepper.
-Garnish with onion, cilantro, chili flakes.
+Garnish with onion, fresh cilantro, chili flakes, squeeze of lime.

 Boom!
 Done!
 Your Mexican birria is ready to serve.
 This meat is so incredibly tender and flavorful.